-Lichtenstein was fascinated by the way a technique such as that which is used to create comics can be used to express emotional subject matter, such as that relating to the recent World War and the political anxieties of the period.
-Thus, his arguably most famous work of one plane shooting down another, ‘Whaam!’, was born.
+Lichtenstein was fascinated by the way a technique - such as that which is used to create comics - can be used to express emotional subject matter, (for example, the recent World War and the political anxieties of the period).
+Thus, one of his most famous works of one plane shooting down another, ‘Whaam!’, was born.

 It’s not just an excerpt from a comic strip now, is it?

-Pop art didn’t stop with Warhol and Lichtenstein but continues to influence the art world today.
-The Neo-pop movement boasts of contemporary art superstars from Jeff Koons, the infamous creator of the shiny and colourful balloon animals, to Takashi Murakami, a Japanese artist working in anime and manga cartoon style.
+Pop art didn’t stop with Warhol and Lichtenstein,but continues to influence the art world today.
+The Neo-pop movement boasts of contemporary art superstars from Jeff Koons, the infamous creator of the shiny and colourful balloon animals, to Takashi Murakami, a Japanese artist working in anime and manga cartoon styles.